 Timestamp = (OTA_Timestamp - EPP_Timestamp_offset) mod 264,

-where EPP_Timestamp_offset is the single EPP_Timestamp_offset value in the BPE MHA parameter set selected for the frame.
+where EPP_Timestamp_offset is the single EPP_Timestamp_offset value in the applicable(#2437) BPE MHA parameter set selected for the frame.

 The Timestamp value (nominally the Timestamp value assigned by the transmitter) shall replace the OTA_Timestamp value in subsequent processing of the Privacy Beacon frame in the receiving MLD.